JorgeGT/PlotRTL1090/README.md

 ```
 ![Resultado](http://i.imgur.com/RBs5bAo.png)

 * **Airlines: Ryanair (EHAM):** the filter can contain more elaborate expressions!
-For instance, let's use a regular expression to select only flights operated by the blue-and-white irish low cost:
+For instance, let's use a regular expression to select only flights operated by the blue-and-white irish low cost.
+As you can see in the following figure, the irish airline appears to avoid using the Schiphol airport, as only high altitude flighs can be seen:
 ```matlab
 filter = cellfun(@(x) ~isempty(regexpi(x,'^RYR.*$')),flg);
 ```
+![Resultado](http://i.imgur.com/IcMkRXG.png)

 > Tip: you can concatenate logical expressions in the filter!
 You could for example select only Ryanair flights operating under 5000 ft by making `filter = cellfun(@(x) ~isempty(regexpi(x,'^RYR.*$')),flg) & alt < 6000;`.
 Any combination of altitude, speed, position, callsign, etc. is available!

-![Resultado](http://i.imgur.com/IcMkRXG.png)

 Licensing
 ---